udsl/Processor6502/README.md

 Displays the contents of all 65536 memory locations with disasembly of contents if valid.

-**Save Image** button saves the current contents of memory to an image file.
+**Memory Image** Menu button with options to save and load the current contents of memory to an image file.

 The **View PC** button scrolls the view to the current PC location.

-The **View** button scrolls the view to the location entered.
-The loaction is displaye din the associated field in the format selected (DEC, HEX, OCT or BIN) and set by clicking the set button which pops up an input form.
+The **View Location** button scrolls the view to the location entered using the set button which pops up a numeric input form enabling the value to be entered in the current selected Number Format (DEC, HEX, OCT or BIN).

 ### Actions Area <img width="16" alt="palepurple" src="images/palepurpledot.jpg">